 4. The Park is Great for History Buffs

 There are a total of 78 historic structures that can be found throughout the park.
 During the Great Depression, the Civilian Conservation Corps and other federal organizations created fire watchtowers, trails, and made other infrastructure improvements to the Great Smoky Mountains National Park.
 On September 2, 1940, President Franklin D. Roosevelt dedicated the park.
 The Rockefeller Memorial along Newfound Gap Road marks where the dedication took place.
+When you visit, you can also learn how the Cherokee Indians first referred to the area as “Shaconge” which means “land of the blue smoke.”
+Are you wondering what makes the Smoky Mountains smokey?
+The smoke is actually produced by the vegetation in the area!

 5. The Smoky Mountains are Home to the Synchronous Fireflies